ingridasemenec/wonderpusoctopus/README.md

 - The datasets described above were accessed using [Copernicus Mariner Toolbox API](https://help.marine.copernicus.eu/en/articles/7949409-copernicus-marine-toolbox-introduction) for the North Sea region (with latitude range [50, 62] and longitude range [-6, 12]), for the period from 1997-01-01 to 2023-01-01 (we remark that the overall overlapping period of all the datasets was from 1997 to 2021).
 Since we were only interested in the surface sea level, we retrieved data with depth range [0, 0.5].
 - Data preprocessing involved
-  - matching the resolution between datasets (final resolution = 0.25° × 0.25°, please refer to the Jupyter notebook `merged_datasets_EDA_and_XGBoost_049depth_data_cleaning.ipynb` in the XGBoost folder for more information on the merging process)
+  - matching the resolution between datasets (final resolution = 0.25° × 0.25°, please refer to this [Jupyter notebook](https://github.com/ingridasemenec/wonderpusoctopus/blob/main/XGBoost/merged_datasets_EDA_and_XGBoost_049depth_data_cleaning.ipynb) in the XGBoost folder for more information on the merging process)
   - dealing with the outliers from the chlorophyll density values, whose distribution had (min, max, mean, stdev) = (0.075, 46.301, 0.976, 1.364), by removing all the values above 6.73 (corresponding to the 99th percentile of the chlorophyll values)
 - Final dataset had 421801 data points with 19 features, which was further divided into training, validation and test sets.
 - Before model training, correlated features were removes, i.e. only one feature among features with correlation > 0.8 was kept.
 From the correlation heatmap below, feature sets with correlation > 0.8 are